thatMeow/my_python_skills_collections/README.md

 # All kinds of python skills!!!

-To name a github directory:
+To rename a github directory:

 1. git clone + link + temp_folder_name (optional)
 2. mv old_name new_name